anticoders/fake-words/README.md

     // { "title": "Tendy Orbiter", "pages": 112, "available": true }

 Only `Number`, `String` and `Boolean` type fields are supported at the moment.

+## History

+This package is forked from `anti:fake`.
+I forked it and added some modifications to support simple schema docs generation.